awesome-pro/neon-website/content/docs/guides/knex.md

 ---
 title: Connect from Knex to Neon
-subtitle: Learn how to connect to Neon from Knex
+subtitle: Learn how to connect to Unique from Knex
 tag: new
 enableTableOfContents: true
 updatedOn: '2024-08-19T11:54:54.453Z'